TimH1502/fileshare/README.md

 # fileshare

 A fast, zero-config local network file sharing CLI.
 Share files and folders with anyone on your LAN — with a live TUI showing peers, their files, and your active shares.
+Also accessible from any browser on the network with full upload, download, and delete support.

 ## Features

-- **Live TUI** — split screen: peers on the left, your shares on the right, activity log at the bottom
+- **Live TUI** — split screen: peers on the left, your shares on the right, transfers and activity log at the bottom
 - **Auto-discovery** — peers appear automatically via mDNS (no manual IP needed)
-- **Manual peer** — add a peer by IP if mDNS is blocked (`m` in the Peers panel), remove manual peers with `x`
+- **Manual peer** — add a peer by IP if mDNS is blocked (`m` in the Peers panel), remove with `x`
-- **Drag & drop** — drag a file or folder into the terminal to share it instantly
+- **Drag & drop** — drag a file or folder into the terminal to share it instantly (Windows, Linux, macOS)
-- **Manual path entry** — press `m` in the My Shares panel to type a path directly (Windows and Unix paths both supported)
+- **Manual path entry** — press `m` in the My Shares panel to type a path directly
-- **Zip confirmation dialog** — when sharing a folder, a popup shows the folder size and file count and asks whether to zip before sharing; zipping is recommended for large folders to save bandwidth
+- **Folder zip dialog** — when sharing a folder, a popup shows size and file count and asks whether to zip; zipping saves bandwidth for large folders
-- **Browser access** — anyone can open `http://<your-ip>:7777` to download without the app
+- **HTTPS browser UI** — open `https://<your-ip>:7777` from any device on the network; plain HTTP on port 7778 redirects automatically to HTTPS
+- **Web upload** — drag files onto the browser UI or use the file picker to upload directly to the sharing host
+- **Web delete** — remove a share from the browser UI with the Delete button (file on disk is untouched)
+- **Live auto-refresh** — the browser UI polls every 4 seconds and updates the file list without a page reload; a live indicator shows connection status
+- **Transfer panel** — active uploads (⬆ orange → green when done) and downloads (⬇ magenta → green when done) shown simultaneously with speed and progress bar; entries fade after 5 seconds
+- **QR code overlay** — press `r` in the TUI to show a QR code for the browser URL; scan with a phone to open instantly
-- **Download notifications** — see when someone downloads your file
+- **Download notifications** — the TUI activity log shows when someone downloads or uploads a file
 - **Remove shares** — `x` removes a share from the list (the real file is never touched)
-- **Context-aware UI** — the status bar shows only the shortcuts relevant to the currently focused panel
+- **SHA256 checksums** — verified automatically on download; shown per file
+- **Session persistence** — shares are restored from an index file on restart
 - **Optional expiry & download limits** — via CLI flags in `send` mode
-- **SHA256 checksums** — shown per file for integrity verification
+- **Self-signed TLS** — cert generated on first run, stored in config dir, reused on subsequent runs; browser shows a one-time warning
 - **Single binary** — no runtime dependencies, works on Windows, Linux, macOS

 ## Build